Pasquale Amato: Recordings

 Prior to his contract with Victor, Amato had made a series of discs in Italy for Fonotipia, which included operatic arias and a remarkably intimate "A Sirena" (a Neapolitan song).
 Later, in 1924, he made an obscure (and poorly recorded) group of records for the Homophone company.
-He made just one known electrical recording—a "Neapolitan Song" produced by the Vitaphone company in 1927.
-Both sound only and motion-picture versions of the song have recently surfaced.
-Amato also appeared as a straight actor in a Warner Bros. motion picture, playing Napoléon in 1928's mostly-silent film Glorious Betsy.
+Amato made just one known electrical recording—the live-recorded soundtrack of the 1927 Vitaphone short, "A Neapolitan Romance," which featured Amato performing "Torna a Surriento" and the Toreador song from Carmen, sung in Italian.
+Both sound only and motion-picture versions of the former have recently surfaced.
+Amato also appeared in a non-singing role in a Warner Bros. motion picture, playing Napoléon in 1928's mostly-silent film Glorious Betsy.

 Awards

 As well as receiving honours from the Italian government, Amato was initiated as an honorary member of the Beta Omega chapter of Phi Mu Alpha Sinfonia, at Louisiana State University in 1939.